 - We provide parents with the skills and confidence to offer their children the best start in life.
 Services include making weekly visits to support parent-child activities such as reading and play.

-- We facilitate Group Work for pre-school children enabling them and their parents to participate in, whilst using the focus of ‘stay and play’ to help reach a wider, isolated parenting peer group.
+- We facilitate Group Work for pre-school children in each nursery enabling them and their parents to participate in, whilst using the focus of ‘stay and play’ to help reach a wider, isolated parenting peer group.

-- We offer free spaces to those who need those most – liaising with social services on a termly basis to offer our support.
+- We offer free day care spaces to those who need those most – liaising with social services on a termly basis to offer our support.